What To Do When Bad Stuff Happens: 2

 For you that could be: ringing a family member for short term financial assistance, asking friends with businesses if they can employ you short-term (or part-time,) selling something to supply cash for food and necessities, following up job opportunities, lodging an intention to access welfare payments, etc

 3. Then I did what would create the biggest improvement to our medium term-financial situation:

 You could consider accessing some of your superannuation if you're really, really desperate (although this can have major long term repercussions and may affect sickness and death benefits for some.)

 In our case we cashed in our kid's scholarships (worth $6000) which helped with our medical bills.
-Sometimes, you may have assets you've forgotten about you can cash in.
-And we set up retraining for my husband as soon as he had some independence to return him to the workforce.
+Sometimes, you may have assets you've forgotten about, you can cash in.
+And we set up retraining for my husband, to return him to the workforce as soon as he had some independence.

 Long term we chose education that would make both of us more marketable.